giantswarm/docs/src/content/platform-overview/architecture/index.md

 There are several entrypoints to the platform via our largely Kubernetes-based interfaces.

 We leverage Kubernetes and its extension capabilities to expose the main functionality.
-The [management API]({{< relref "/platform-overview/management-api" >}}) is just a Kubernetes API enriched to enable to serve complete golden paths for developers.
+The [Management API]({{< relref "/platform-overview/management-api" >}}) is just a Kubernetes API enriched to enable to serve complete golden paths for developers.

 Beyond the management API, we recommend a [GitOps](https://www.giantswarm.io/blog/what-is-gitops)-based approach to ensure customers use solid principles for managing their workloads.
 Virtually all features of our platform can be described, configured, and stored in your repositories, maintaining a declarative source of truth.